XEQMLabs/xeqm-core/docs/sent-l2-confirmation/sent-confirmations.md

 network swarms, pulse quorums, deregistrations, and so on (at least until the problem is resolved and they can catch up).

-To avoid this, the Oxen service nodes are used to track the L2 chain but with a delay and confirmation mechanism built in so that malicious or innocent mistakes can be overcome without affecting the state.
+To avoid this, the Equilibria service nodes are used to track the L2 chain but with a delay and confirmation mechanism built in so that malicious or innocent mistakes can be overcome without affecting the state.

 ## Pulse construction

-The first step of the confirmation process is collecting recent L2 state; each Oxen service node regularly queries its L2 provider to request any relevant events from SENT staking smart contract.
+The first step of the confirmation process is collecting recent L2 state; each Equilibria service node regularly queries its L2 provider to request any relevant events from SENT staking smart contract.
 New registrations, unlock requests, and removing nodes from the smart contract all trigger different events that equilibriad watches for.